All Products

 Document Center

-Simple Log Service provides the log query and analysis features.
-The features are implemented by using the SQL syntax.
-You can create indexes to query and analyze logs.
-This topic describes the basic syntax and limits of search and analytic statements.
-This topic also describes the SQL functions that you can call when you use the log query and analysis features.
+Simple Log Service (SLS) offers log query and analysis features using SQL syntax.
+Create indexes to facilitate log queries and analysis.
+This topic explains the basic syntax, limitations of search and analytic statements, and the SQL functions available for these features.

 Reading guide